skip-mev/block-sdk/README.md

    ```

 3. The builder `Keeper` is POB's gateway to processing special `MsgAuctionBid`
-   messages that allow users to participate in the top of block auction, distribute
+   messages that allow users to participate in the MEV auction, distribute
    revenue to the auction house, and ensure the validity of auction transactions.

    a.
 First add the keeper to the app's struct definition.
 We also want to add POB's custom